 Pumpkin Pie Filling + Secret Ingredient

 If you’ve made my beloved pumpkin pie recipe before, you know how good this filling is!
 To make room for the pecan praline topping, I reduced some of the ingredients so the filling doesn’t overflow.
 Instead of 3 eggs, we’ll use 2.
 I also reduced the sugar and liquids, too.
 This recipe uses an entire can of pumpkin, which is always convenient.
 I kept the spice amount the same, so we’re getting extra spice flavor in each bite.
+And you can use homemade pumpkin pie spice here—see recipe Note.

 Speaking of spices, I add a pinch of fresh ground black pepper to pumpkin pie filling.
-I got this tip from King Arthur Flour and pumpkin pies are NEVER the same without it.
+I got this tip from King Arthur Baking and pumpkin pies are NEVER the same without it.
 The black pepper brings out the pumpkin pie spice flavors and no one ever realizes it’s hiding in there.
 (They’ll just ask you why your pie is so good!)

 Don’t Forget the Egg Wash

-You don’t have to wait for the partially blind baked pie crust to cool down before pouring in the filling– it can still be warm!
+You don’t have to wait for the partially blind baked pie crust to cool down before pouring in the filling—it can still be warm!
 To prevent a pale and lackluster crust, brush the partially blind baked pie crust with egg wash.
 Egg wash, a mixture of egg and milk, promises a golden sheen on the edges of your pie.

 Pie Crust Shield: Do you notice the edges of your pie crust browning too quickly?
 Sometimes the crust edges are finished baking before the filling.
 A pie crust shield helps prevent over-browning.
 (I link to my favorite one in the recipe notes below.)
 You can also use aluminum foil.
 Fold a 12-inch piece of aluminum foil in half, then cut a semi-circle out from the folded edge.
 Unfold the foil to reveal a circle.
 Remove the cooking pie from the oven, then carefully place the foil on top so the center is exposed and edges are covered.
 Return pie to the oven.

-Let’s almost fully bake the pie before we add the praline topping.
+To start, let’s almost fully bake the pie before we add the praline topping.
 Why?
 First, the topping would burn if it’s in the oven that long and second, we could risk under-baking the filling if it’s hiding under the topping the whole time.

 Pumpkin Pie Praline Topping Ingredients